Dr. Patrick Reynolds, M.D. Ph. D.

 - Clinical trials testing novel therapeutic approaches for cancer

-Dr. Reynolds is a member of the steering committees for neuroblastoma and translational research for the Children's Oncology Group.
+Dr. Reynolds is a member of the neuroblastoma steering committee for the Children's Oncology Group.
 He is a special government employee with the FDA and a founding member of the Pediatric Subcommittee of the Oncologic Drugs Advisory Committee for the FDA.
 He has served on multiple grant review study sections for the National Cancer Institute and is a member of the Best Pharmaceuticals for Children Act prioritization panel for the National Institute for Child Health and Development.
+He is a member of the Advisory Committee for Childhood Cancer and the Clinical Trials Advisory Committee for the Cancer Prevention & Research Institute of Texas (CPRIT).

 Dr. Reynolds sponsors multiple FDA Investigational New Drug (IND) applications and has active grant support from the National Cancer Institute (NCI), the Department of Defense, and the Cancer Prevention & Research Institute of Texas.
 His laboratory serves as the Childhood Cancer Repository, powered by Alex's Lemonade Stand Foundation.
 Dr. Reynolds is an author or co-author of more than 200 scientific papers that have garnered > 20,000 citations.